rust-unofficial/patterns/patterns/interpreter.md

 Our goal is to automate translating into assembly instructions using the Interpreter design pattern.
-In other words, we want simply provide the Interpreter with an expressions and get Assembly language output.
+In other words, we want simply provide the Interpreter with an expression and get Assembly language output.
 For example

 ```rust, ignore